-Cawasji Patel Road, Horniman Circle, Fort, Mumbai 400001
+Cawasji Patel Road Horniman Circle Fort Mumbai 400001

-I have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by M/s.
-SANATHNAGAR ENTERPRISES LIMITED (hereinafter called the "company").
+I have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by SANATHNAGAR ENTERPRISES LIMITED (hereinafter called the "company").
 Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.

-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31st March 2017, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31st March 2018, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by Company for the financial year ended on 31st March, 2017 according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by Company for the financial year ended on 31st March, 2018 according to the provisions of:

-The Companies Act 2013 and the Rules made thereunder ;

-The Depositories Act, 1996 and the Regulations and Bye-laws framed there under;

-The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the Rules made there under;

-Foreign Exchange Management Act, 1999 and the applicable rules and regulations made there under; - Not Applicable

-The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act');

-The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; Not Applicable during the period under Review

-The Securities and Exchange Board of India (Prohibition of Insider Trading Regulations) 2015;

-The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009; Not Applicable during the period under Review

-The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; Not Applicable during the period under Review

-The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015;

-The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client;

-The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009- Not Applicable during the period under Review

-The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998- Not Applicable during the period under Review

-The other laws as are applicable specifically to the Company are complied as per representation made by the management of company during the period under review.
+- (i) The Companies Act 2013 and the Rules made thereunder; - (ii) The Depositories Act, 1996 and the Regulations and Bye-laws framed there under; - (iii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the Rules made there under; - (iv) Foreign Exchange Management Act, 1999 and the applicable rules and regulations made there under; Not Applicable - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'); - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; Not Applicable during the period under Review - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading Regulations) 2015; - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009; Not Applicable during the period under Review - (d) The Securities and Exchange Board of India (Share based employee benefits) Regulation, 2014; Not Applicable during the period under Review - (e) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009- Not Applicable during the period under Review - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998- Not Applicable during the period under Review - (vi) The other laws as are applicable specifically to the Company are complied as per representation made by the management of company during the period under review.